inesc-id-esw/JWormBench/README.md

 ## JWormBench Remarks

-The JWormBench adds two new features important for the research of new workloads and evaluation of STM scalability: (1) the ability to specify the proportion between different kinds of operations, and (2) the ability to set the number of worms independently of the number of threads.
+The JWormBench adds two new features important for the research of new workloads and evaluation of STM scalability: (1) the ability to specify the proportion between different kinds of *worm operations*, and (2) the ability to set the number of worms independently of the number of threads.

 Furthermore, the JWormBench provides a simple API, easy to integrate with any STM implementation in Java.
 So, anyone may add a new synchronization mechanism (based on STM or other), implementing the appropriate abstract types and providing those implementations to JWormBench via a configuration *Guice module*.
 In the same way you can also extend JWomBench with new kinds of *worm operations* without modifying the core JWormBench library.